dannyl11/NBA_ML_Model/README.md

 A logistical regression model built using scikit-learn to uncover value in NBA moneyline bets.
-See jupyter notebook for more in-depth explanation
+See jupyter notebook for more in-depth explanation of methodology.